Bloombug/McWeather/README.md

 # McWeather
-A simple weather app using OpenWeather's API
+A simple weather app using OpenWeatherMap's API

 I did this app to play around with API's and Retrofit, and i believe it is a neat little app!